hantsy/spring-webmvc-functional-sample/README.md

 }
 ```

-And create Repository for this Entity.
+And create a Repository for the `Post` Entity.

 ```java
 interface PostRepository extends JpaRepository<Post, Long> {}